johnny-don/a-novel-idea/README.md

 When I add the endblock tag  to the top-rated page it gives me a jinja error.
 It seems to work without the endblock.
 I do not understand why this is happening.

+In the add review page I have the input for the rating set to number but when it is submitted to my database it is recorded as a string.
+This then chnages the top-rated page.

 DEPLOYMENT